• Log in

 SendGrid Review: Actually Good or Just Hype?

-Back in 2009, three guys named Isaac Saldana, Jose Lopez, and Tim Jenkins had this idea while going through the Techstars program.
-They wanted to fix email delivery — you know, that seemingly simple but actually nightmarish part of running an online business.
+Back in 2009, three guys wanted to fix email delivery—that seemingly simple but actually nightmarish part of running an online business.

 Features: You’re looking at email APIs for developers, marketing campaign tools, basic automation, analytics that actually tell you something useful, and solid deliverability support for both transactional and promotional emails.

-Cons: I wish their template customization wasn’t so limited — it feels behind the times.
+Cons: I wish their template customization weren’t so limited—it feels behind the times.
 The automation is pretty basic compared to dedicated marketing platforms, and non-technical folks might find the interface confusing when setting up marketing-only campaigns.

-Alternatives Worth Considering: If you’re primarily sending transactional messages, Mailgun might work better for you.
+Alternatives Worth Considering: If you’re primarily sending emails, Mailgun might work better for you.
 For beautiful designs and templates, Mailchimp has more to offer.
 If you want a true all-in-one marketing solution, Brevo deserves a look.

-I’ve worked with numerous email platforms, and SendGrid’s campaign tools clearly cater to high-volume senders and developers who prioritize reliable delivery and performance tracking.
-Unlike design-focused platforms, SendGrid takes a more technical approach.
+I’ve worked with numerous email platforms, and SendGrid’s advanced features are clearly developed with high-volume senders and developers in mind who prioritize reliable delivery and performance tracking.

-You can create and send promotional emails, newsletters, and announcements using either their visual editor or by leveraging their Email API directly.
+For instance, you can create and send promotional emails, newsletters, and announcements within minutes using either their Design Editor or by leveraging their Email API key directly.

 sendgrid-email-campaign